 - Closed-loop cards can only be used at certain retailers or within a specific network.

 - Disposable cards are single-use cards that are typically used for a specific purchase or event.

-- General purpose reloadable (GPR) cards are reloadable debit cards that can be used for a variety of purposes such as shopping and online transactions.
+- General purpose reloadable (GPR) cards are reloadable prepaid cards that can be used for a variety of purposes, such as shopping and online transactions.

 - Gift cards are prepaid debit cards that are typically used for gifting and can be used to purchase goods or services from a specific store or merchant.

 - Government benefit cards are prepaid cards that are issued by the government to disburse benefits such as unemployment or welfare payments.

 - Payroll cards are prepaid cards that are issued by employers to pay their employees’ salaries and wages.